uthoplatforms/utho-docs/content/Products/networking/VPC/Getting-started/index.md

 ![VPC_Process](image/Utho-vpc.png)

-After click on the above vpn button a vpn-deploy page will open
+After click on the above vpc button a vpc-deploy page will open

-#### Configure VPN Settings:
+#### Configure vpc Settings:

-here you can configure your vpn deployment details .
+here you can configure your vpc deployment details .

 ![1718738624058](image/index/1718738624058.png)